Inflectra/spira-documentation/docs/SpiraApps/FMEA.md

 # FMEA SpiraApp

-!!! warning "This SpiraApp is only compatible with SpiraPlan"
+!!! warning "This SpiraApp is not compatible with SpiraTest"

 This SpiraApp extends the built-in risk functionality by supporting FMEA with a dedicated FMEA SpiraApp that calculates the Risk Priority Number (RPN) by multiplying together values for the risk's probability, impact, and detectability.
 It also provides a replacement "Top Open Risks" widget for the product home page and reporting home page that is ranked by and shows the RPN.